 Criteria JORC Code Explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-All drill hole collars were surveyed by Land Surveys using a Leica GS15 GPS Data spacing and distribution Data spacing for reporting of Exploration Results.
+All drill hole collars were surveyed by Land Surveys using a Leica GS15 GPS Antennas as a Base Station and a Real Time Kinematic ("RTK") Rover.
+Elevations are in AHD RL with an expected accuracy of +/- 20mm for the vertical and +/-10mm for the horizontal position using this equipment.
+Down hole surveys were attempted using a Reflex EZ-TracTM instrument to record the azimuth and declination of the hole.
+The tool was used primarily to confirm the verticality of the hole as magnetic lithologies impacted the azimuth.
+The instrument confirmed that all holes were all within 1-2° of vertical.
+The survey co-ordinates are projection MGA_GDA 94 Zone 50.
+Surface topography is not applicable as the information is not at this stage being used in a Mineral Resource estimate.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. • The drill spacing is considered sufficient to establish the degree of geological Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Whether sample compositing has been applied.
+Drill spacing on an approximate 100m (N-S) and 100m (E-W) in the northern area and 200m (N-S) and 100m (E-W) grid in the central and southern areas.
+The drill spacing is considered sufficient to establish the degree of geological and grade continuity applied under the 2012 JORC code.
+All samples were collected at 2m interval and there has been no subsequent compositing of samples.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Drill holes are spatially arranged across the mapped CID.
 The CID is interpreted to be generally flat-lying and the vertical orientation of the drilling is designed to give an orthogonal intersection of the CID.
 As such the orientation of drilling and samples collected is not considered to have introduced a sampling bias.

-Criteria JORC Code Explanation Commentary Sample security • The measures taken to ensure sample security.
+Criteria JORC Code Explanation Commentary Sample security The measures taken to ensure sample security.
 Samples are packed into sealed plastic bags and then placed inside sealed Bulka bags.
 The samples are then delivered to a despatch point in Karratha by employees of BCI.
-The samples are then transported to Perth using a third-party freight company and delivered to the laboratory (Bureau Veritas).
-Once received at the laboratory, samples are stored in a secure yard until analysed.
-The laboratory receipts the samples against sample dispatch/submission documents and issues a reconciliation report for every sample dispatch.
-Audits or reviews • The results of any audits or reviews of sampling technique and data.
-Sampling techniques are reviewed by company geologists on a regular basis to ensure best practise techniques are implemented.
+The samples are then transported to Perth using a third-party freight company and delivered to the laboratory (Bureau Veritas). • Once received at the laboratory, samples are stored in a secure yard until analysed. • The laboratory receipts the samples against sample dispatch/submission documents and issues a reconciliation report for every sample dispatch.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data. • Sampling techniques are reviewed by company geologists on a regular basis to ensure best practise techniques are implemented.